Watch: Carrie Fisher Tributes Pour In As Fans, Friends And Family Remember Legendary Actress In Photos, Tweets And More [Video]

 Check out this photo slideshow from the Guardian that shows Carrie Fisher’s life in photos.

 You may view photos of Carrie Fisher’s life in the photo slideshow below.
 The photos from Page Six remember the iconic actress’ and best-selling author’s life in pictures.
-The photo slideshow includes pictures of Carrie Fisher as a baby with her mother Debbie Reynolds in 1957, with her brother, director Todd Fisher in 1960, her role as Lorna Karpf in the 1975 film Shampoo, standing alongside Mark Hamill for a 1977 publicity shot in Princess Leia character for the 1977 blockbuster Star Wars: Episode IV – A New Hope and another publicity shot with Mark Hamill and Harrison Ford, her appearance on Saturday Night Live (SNL) in 1978 as Princess Leia, her 1980 role in The Empire Strikes Back, her 1983 wedding photo to singer, songwriter Paul Simon, a 1990 book party (see Carrie Fisher’s author page at Amazon), with Jay Leno in 1998, and recent photos leading to her Princess Leia reprisal in the 2015 film Star Wars: The Force Awakens (also known as Star Wars: Episode VII – The Force Awakens), with her cherished dog Gary and at a book signing for her most recent, published work The Princess Diarist.
+The photo slideshow includes pictures of Carrie Fisher as a baby with her mother Debbie Reynolds in 1957, with her brother, director Todd Fisher in 1960, her role as Lorna Karpf in the 1975 film Shampoo, standing alongside Mark Hamill for a 1977 publicity shot in Princess Leia character for the 1977 blockbuster Star Wars: Episode IV – A New Hope and another publicity shot with Mark Hamill and Harrison Ford, her appearance on Saturday Night Live (SNL) in 1978 as Princess Leia, her 1980 role in The Empire Strikes Back, her 1983 wedding photo to singer/songwriter Paul Simon, a 1990 book party (see Carrie Fisher’s author page at Amazon), with Jay Leno in 1998, and recent photos leading to her Princess Leia reprisal in the 2015 film Star Wars: The Force Awakens (also known as Star Wars: Episode VII – The Force Awakens), with her cherished dog Gary and at a book signing for her most recent, published work The Princess Diarist.

 Many fans expressed their grief by honoring Carrie Fisher with a star on the Hollywood Walk of Fame.
 You may see photos from Twitter where fans tweeted the occasion.